 Her activities have included:

-- Teaching medical students, postgraduate doctors, nurses, and other health-care providers.
+- Frequent teaching of medical students, postgraduate doctors, nurses, and other health-care providers.

 - Hosting more than 1,500 learners in her clinic.

 - Giving more than 50 lectures at local, national, and international conferences and other events.

 3) Experience on committees

 - The International Board of Lactation Consultant Examiners (IBLCE); Examination Review Committee

 - The Canadian Family-Centred Maternity and Newborn Care; National Guidelines Committee

 - Covenant Health Steering Committee for the Baby-Friendly Hospital Initiative